 Bench rest - Shooting will only be done from the bench, at 50 yards for rimfire rifles and shotguns with slugs, at 50 or 100 yards for muzzleloading rifles, or 100 yards for centerfire rifles.
-Rifles will be loaded with no more than five rounds in the magazine for rimfire rifles, and only one round at a time for slug guns or centerfire rifles.

 All ranges

 Member hours - No shots will be fired on any range before 9:01 or after the closing of the Range Office.
 All members with Special Use endorsement will have a gate key and wear their membership card.